The impact of a bursary far outweighs the actual amount given. It is an immeasurable gift that can redefine the life of its recipient.

 “Without the assistance from my Ipswich School Bursary, I don’t believe that I would have been able to achieve half as much as I have.
 Ipswich School has provided me with an extensive level of support and a wide range of opportunities which would not have been available to me elsewhere.

-Thankfully the generosity of the School allowed for me to learn and grow in an environment more suited to me, a School which I would not have otherwise been able to attend due to my family’s financial boundaries.”
+Thankfully the generosity of the School allowed for me to learn and grow in an environment more suited to me.”

-I will forever be in gratitude for the bursary and scholarship schemes available at Ipswich and strongly believe in the potential they have for furthering social mobility in Suffolk and surrounding areas.
-I am sure many more people will continue to have experiences just
+I will forever be in gratitude for the bursary and scholarship schemes available at Ipswich and strongly believe in the potential they have for furthering social mobility in Suffolk and surrounding areas.”

-I hope my experience, and the joy it has given me to see this young person excel, will encourage other OI’s to support the provision of bursaries in the future, at whatever level.”
+I hope my experience, and the joy is has given me to see this young person excel, will encourage other OIs to support the provision of bursaries in the future, at whatever level.”